Volcanoes National Park Rwanda (Parc National Des Volcans)

 Golden Monkey Tracking

-Golden monkey tracking is second most treasured primate experiences Volcanoes National Park has to offer nature lovers on Rwanda safaris.
+Golden monkey tracking is the second most treasured primate experience Volcanoes National Park has to offer nature lovers on Rwanda safaris.
 This offers tourists a lifetime opportunity to strike their imaginations with the golden monkeys while in the wild.

 Golden monkey permits are a must-have if you planning to go golden monkey tracking and a single permit costs USD100 per person.

-Some of the important items to expect to carry while on Rwanda gorilla safari or golden monkey tour in Volcanoes National Park include gorilla permit, golden monkey permit, camera free from flashlight, rain jacket, insect repellent, waterproof hiking boots, sunscreen, gardening gloves, long sleeved shirts.
+Some of the important items to expect to carry while on Rwanda gorilla safari or golden monkey tour in Volcanoes National Park include a gorilla permit, a golden monkey permit, a camera free from a flashlight, a rain jacket, insect repellent, waterproof hiking boots, sunscreen, gardening gloves, long-sleeved shirts.

-Also, don’t leave behind first aid kit, long trousers, day pack, snacks, toiletries, bottled water and more.
+Also, don’t leave behind a first aid kit, long trousers, a day pack, snacks, toiletries, bottled water and more.

 Birding